Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 War Details:

-*Note that there seems to be some confusion as to the identity of the ship in HN 23B, in that the Advance Sailing Telegram for this convoy says it was the 575 gt Tordenskjold, while Arnold Hague claims it was the 921 gt Tordenskjold - follow the link to my page about that ship.
-In fact, the 921 gt Tordenskjold is listed in several convoys at the external website below, however, when comparing the dates to the info found on the various archive documents for the 575 gt Tordenskjold, we can determine that most of the the information pertains to this ship (except Convoy RU 85 and ETC 67).
+*Note that there seems to be some confusion as to the identity of the ship in HN 23B, in that the original Advance Sailing Telegram for this convoy says it was the 575 gt Tordenskjold, while Arnold Hague claims it was the 921 gt Tordenskjold - follow the link to my page about this ship.
+Because of what we know about the spring-1940 activities of the other ship, it's fairly easy to determine that she could not have been in the above convoys.
+As already indicated, the 921 gt Tordenskjold is listed by A. Hague in all the convoys in the table above, however, when comparing the dates with the info found on the various archive documents for the 575 gt Tordenskjold, we can conclude that most of the information in his record pertains to this ship (except Convoy RU 85 and ETC 67).

-From Page 15, we learn that she got to go home to Norway already in July-1945, making other voyages home later that year.
+From Page 15, we learn that she got to go home to Norway already in July-1945, making more voyages home later that year.
 The document also shows some of her early 1946 voyages.

 POST WAR: